menshguy/frameProject/README.md

 > NOTE: the copy-files script will hande any .heic pictures by converting them to .png, optimizing them, and rotating 90deg

 ## Setup
+### Setup the Pi Service and Autostart files
 1. Pull this repo onto your pi `/home/pi/Documents` (The full file path must be `~/Documents/frame_project_sockets`.
 If you change the location, you must update the frame.service file)
 2. Make sure the appropriate lines in app.py are uncommented - so that it can run on the pi vs local
 3. Copy and paste the `autostart` and `frame.service` files from the repo into the proper location on the Pi (name files as they are in the repo).
 Service file: `/lib/systemd/system/frame.service`
 Autostart file: `~/.config/lxsession/LXDE-pi/autostart`
+4. Make sure the DELETE file is deleted on the flashdrive :)
+### Setup the Flask App
 4. Enable the frame.service to run on boot: `sudo systemctl enable frame.service`
-5. Create a venv `python3 -m venv env`
+5. From the frame_project_sockets directory, create a venv `python3 -m venv env`
-6. Activate the venv: `source env/bin/activate`
+6. Activate the venv: `source venv/bin/activate`
 7. pip install `python3 -m pip install -r requirements.txt` - venv must be activated in order to install packages correctly
 8. Flashdrive must be mounted in order for the application to start correctly.
 (It must be that specific flashdrive - or one with same name "flashdrive")
 9. If all of the above is done correctly, the service should launch on boot and open in a new browser window